richsoni/richsoni-songs/why-do-the-righteous-suffer.md

 title: Why Do The Righteous Suffer
 ---

-lookie here friend
+Lookie here friend
-lookie here foe
+Lookie here foe
-lickie your pen
+Lickie your pen
-take down some notes
+Take down some notes

-take a look at the snow globe
+Take a look at the snow globe
-take a look right inside
+Take a look right inside
-take a look at this noble man
+Take a look at this noble man
-take a look at pious mcbride
+Take a look at pious McBride

-he loves each of his daughters
+He loves each of his daughters
-he loves each equally
+He loves each equally
-he loves every man as his brother
+He loves every man as his brother
-he loves for eternity
+He loves for eternity

-when it comes down to gossip
+When it comes down to gossip
-he has always abstained
+He has always abstained
-he finds it way to forgive
+He finds it way to forgive
-those that play the neighborhood game
+Those that play the neighborhood game

-he should be used as a template
+He should be used as a template
-he should be used as a mold
+He should be used as a mold
-every man would be great
+Every man would be great
-if they acted like him till their old
+If they acted like him till their old

-I can see what your sayin
+I can see what your sayin'
 I can see it with my eye
-I can also see that you playin a shallow game
+I can also see that you playin' a shallow game
-my eternal wise guy
+My eternal wise guy

-theres a crack in your thesis
+Theres a crack in your thesis
-theres a crack there you see
+Theres a crack there you see
-ol' pios mcbride has never been
+Ol' pios McBride has never been
-stress tested for misery
+Stress tested for misery

-if you put him on the treadmill
+If you put him on the treadmill
-if you push him to the edge
+If you push him to the edge
-if you push him to double nickels
+If you push him to double nickels
-i think youll find that hes no longer your friend
+I think you'll find that hes no longer your friend

-if you kill all his daughters
+If you kill all his daughters
-if burn one two three
+If burn one two three
-he will wish he could slaugter
+He will wish he could slaughter
-you and bury you under that snoozin tree
+You and bury you under that snoozin' tree

-why do the righteous suffer
+Why do the righteous suffer
-why do the righteous burn
+Why do the righteous burn
-well, whats the difference
+Well, whats the difference
-between them and the damned once you give their crank a turn
+Between them and the damned once you give their crank a turn

-so, my dear listner
+So, my dear listener
-next time you face pain
+Next time you face pain
-next time your lost on eastertime
+Next time your lost on Easter time
-in juarez in the rain
+In Juarez in the rain

-remember this story
+Remember this story
-remember this song
+Remember this song
-remember which side you want to be right
+Remember which side you want to be right
-and which one to be wrong
+And which one to be wrong

-we are given our freedom
+We are given our freedom
-we are given our trust
+We are given our trust
-but perhaps it wont be us
+But perhaps it wont be us
-who is judged when we turn into dust
+Who is judged when we turn into dust

-it could be the ideas
+It could be the ideas
-it could be the speakers above
+It could be the speakers above
-remember that when your choosing to act
+Remember that when your choosing to act
-out of vengeance or out of love
+Out of vengeance or out of love

-for we cant see the big picture
+For we cant see the big picture
-we cant see out of the globe
+We cant see out of the globe
-we cant see past the seam
+We cant see past the seam
-of the universes starry robe
+Of the universes starry robe